 Prior to her nuptials, Markle may have had to spend several months merely hanging about.
 Luckily, Prince Harry and the palace are sensitive to all of the hoops she’s jumped through to adjust her life and be by the prince’s side.
 As a result, it looks like Markle’s calendar should begin to fill up.

 The couple joined Prince Willam and Duchess Kate in their first official royal engagement in February 2018.
 They attended the inaugural Royal Foundation Forum and took the stage together to talk about topics including, “projects they are currently working on, and their ambitions for the future.”

 Next: Lucky for Markle, the royal atmosphere is changing for the better.

-Though Markle is giving up quite a bit to become Prince Harry’s wife, she won’t have to give up as much as Prince Harry’s late mother, Princess Diana.
+Though Markle gave up quite a bit to become Prince Harry’s wife, she won’t have to give up as much as Prince Harry’s late mother, Princess Diana.
 In fact, the monarchy and Queen Elizabeth herself have become more liberal in the recent years.
 The British monarchy now encourages female royals to lean in.

 Royal observer Sally Bedell Smith told Moneyish, “The monarchy has never been more popular, and that has to do with their ability to capture the public imagination and admiration.”

 Additional reporting by Becca Bleznak.